 I hope at least a few of these tips resonate with you and will be helpful if and when you experience a panic attack.

-While these tips are helpful for putting the genie back in the bottle so to speak, it does not address the root cause of the panic attack.
+While these tips are helpful for occasional panic attacks, it does not address the root cause of the panic if you find that you are experiencing them often.
 That will likely require some deeper work with a trained professional.
 If you think you might need therapy, Psychology Today is a great resource for finding a therapist in your area.